LaggingNinja/ChitChat/README.md

 LinkedIn: Chong Wei Shen \
 Email: cws331600@gmail.com

-This is a old group project by me and my groupmates, basically a simple chat system build with akka library and scala.
+This is a group project by me and my groupmates, a simple chat system build with akka library and scala programming language.

-In order for the it to work:\
+In order for it to work:\
 1.cd to the correct directory\
 2.enter "sbt"\
 3.enter "run"\